Skip to Content

 Which Countries do Baltic Cruises Visit?

-The ‘Baltics’ when referenced in regards to cruising are any countries that border the Baltic sea.
-Baltic cruises visit Russia, Poland, Sweden, Germany, Lithuania, Latvia, Estonia, Finland, and Denmark.
+The ‘Baltics’ when referenced in regards to cruising are any countries that border the Baltic Sea.
+Baltic cruises often visit Poland, Sweden, Germany, Lithuania, Latvia, Estonia, Finland, and Denmark.

 The ‘Baltic states’ are slightly different and refer to only Estonia, Latvia and Lithuania.

-Popular cruise ports include: Oslo, Stockholm, Riga, Copenhagen, Helsinki, Tallinn, Warnemunde, St. Petersburg, Gdansk, Hamburg,
+Popular cruise ports include Oslo, Stockholm, Riga, Copenhagen, Helsinki, Tallinn, Warnemunde, Gdansk and Hamburg,

 A Typical Baltic Cruise Itinerary

 A typical Baltic cruise itinerary would be either a week or two weeks long.
-There are frequent Baltic cruises from the UK most of which are two weeks long and visit ports along the Baltic sea before visiting Russia and then returning.
+There are frequent Baltic cruises from the UK, most of which are two weeks long and visit ports along the Baltic Sea before returning.

 Baltic Cruise StockHolm Cruise Tips